jeffbuttars/usethis-django-bootstrap/README.md

 This is a drop in app that includes Bootstrap and Bootswatch sources and minimized sources.
 This app provides context variables for templates that make is easy to use Bootstrap in your Django project.
+There is also CDN support that is enabled by default and will use a CDN when `DEBUG` is not enabled.

 Also included is Bootswatch and a theme swicther drop down so you can easily try out